DmitriLyalikov/ESP32_Smart_Clock/README.md

 ```
 ├── CMakeLists.txt
 ├── components                 Developer created component sources
-    ├──display_driver          Functions and resources to interact with an LCD display
+    ├──i2c-lcd1602             Functions and resources to interact with an LCD display.
+3rd party library (will not be tested)
+    ├──esp32-smbus             smbus/i2c driver that lcd requires.
+3rd party library (will not be tested)
     ├──net_ctlr                event handler, wifi config, web request functions for networking functions (May be split up into further subcomponents)
     ├──sys_resouce             Semaphores, queues, thread safe functions and types for task synchronization
 ├── main